Blanche Milborne: Lady mistress ca. 1537 to ca. 1546

 Margaret Bryan was in charge of Princess Elizabeth when she was a baby but she transferred to Prince Edward when he was born.
 The evidence shows that Lady Bryan was succeeded by Lady Herbert of Troy; Prince Edward was also placed in her charge when he grew older for Lewys Morgannwg states that she was "in charge of his (Prince Edward’s) fosterage."
 Lady Herbert of Troy's position is confirmed by lists of personnel for Lady Elizabeth in the Letters and Papers of Henry VIII.
 Internal evidence suggests a range of dates for these lists from before 1536 to 1546.
 Lady Herbert of Troy's name heads the earlier lists, followed by Kate Champernon who was appointed in 1536 as a governess.
 In 1545 Roger Ascham (whose page was John Whitney, possibly a relation of Blanche Milborne) wrote to Champernon asking that she commend him to "my good Lady Troy and all that company of gentlewomen."
 However, the c.1546 household list for Lady Elizabeth does not mention Lady Herbert of Troy indicating that she retired from her position in late 1545 or early 1546; Elizabeth was then twelve years old.

 In 1549, Sir Robert Tyrwhitt wrote that "Ashley…was made her mistress (Lady Elizabeth’s) by the king her father… But four of her gentlewomen confess that Ashley first removed Lady Troy…and then her successor (Blanche) Parry…".
 Lady Herbert of Troy had evidently intended her niece Blanche to succeed her but the post of Lady Mistress was given to Champernon (Blanche Parry remained as second in the household, succeeding Champernon when the latter died in 1565.)

 Retirement

 Blanche Milborne retired to her own furnished apartments at Troy House where she was cared for by her son Charles and his wife, Cicill.
 The Household Accounts of Princess Elizabeth (1551–1552, Hatfield) show that Elizabeth sent her a regular half-yearly pension "by warrant" which was about half the amount she would have received while in post; a servant of the Knights Marshall was paid to deliver it.

 Death

-Blanche Milborne died an honoured lady, probably in 1557 and certainly before the accession of Queen Elizabeth in November 1558.
+Blanche Milborne died probably in 1557 and certainly before the accession of Queen Elizabeth in November 1558.
 If she was buried as her second husband had intended in the tomb in Monmouth parish church, now lost, it would have been adorned by the three effigies of Blanche Milborne, Sir William and his first wife.

 Her funeral elegy, composed by the bard Lewys Morgannwg, includes the lines: